 As is often the case when it comes to social media, there are lots of choices about where to turn for help and more information.
 Below is a great list of tools for identifying and enhancing your firm’s use of hashtags:

-• #hashtags, uses Twitter’s streaming API to gather data about hashtags.
+• Brand Mentions uses Twitter’s streaming API to gather data about hashtags.
 Searching for a hashtag brings up a definition, related terms, relevant tweets and statistics on the hashtag’s use.
 This is helpful for identifying trends in order to plan content and devise a social media strategy.
 For instance, knowing how the hashtag #taxplanning is being used and its popularity and derivations can be of great value to the legal marketer who is interested in promoting the firm’s tax practice.

 • Tagdef, works like a dictionary or thesaurus for decoding the acronyms and cryptic jumbles necessitated by Twitter’s 140 character limit.